nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 As mentioned above, the `Storage` component:
 * Saves and loads `UserPref`.
 * Saves and loads the *Recipe Book* and the *Ingredient Book*.
+* Saves and loads the *Recipe Usage List* and the *Ingredient Usage List*.

+Each component is saved in a separate file with its file path specified in UserPref.
 Each entity (eg. `Recipe`, `IngredientSet`) that needs to be saved has a corresponding `JsonAdapted{X}` class in the `chopchop.storage` package.
 This adapter class is responsible for converting, using Jackson, the 'normal' objects to a string representation (or to another adapter class), and to convert this string representation back to a 'normal' object.

 For example, the `Ingredient` class has a corresponding `JsonAdaptedIngredient` that saves and loads the ingredient's name, quantities, and expiry dates.
+It can also be multi-level.
+For example, the `JsonSerializableIngredientUsageList` contains `JsonAdaptedUsageList` and `JsonAdaptedUsageList` in turn contains a list of `JsonAdaptedIngredientUsage`.

 ------------------